zerolawtech/SFT-Protocol/docs/kyc-registrar.rst

 ``addInvestor`` to add the investor to the registrar.

 Each investor is identified in the registrar via a unique ID hash.
 Their country, region, and investor rating are also recorded on-chain.
-See the `Data Standards <data-standards.md>`__ documentation for detailed information on how this information is generated and formatted.
+See the :ref:`data-standards` documentation for detailed information on how this information is generated and formatted.

 Investors are also assigned an expiration time for their rating.
 This is